attus74/jsonapi_response/README.md

 # JSON:API Response

-A Drupal 8/9 module for custom JSON:API Entity responses.
+A Drupal 9 module for custom JSON:API Entity responses.

+JSON:API module of Drupal 9 uses different classes, so that it is unfortunately no more possible to use the same module for both Drupal Core versions.

+Version 2.0 of this module supports only Drupal 9.

 ## Usage